AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 * conditional entry call statement
 * asynchronous select statement

-The rule has the following parameter for the ``+R`` option:
+The rule has the following (optional) parameters for the ``+R`` option:

 *N*
-  Positive integer specifying the maximal control structure nesting level that is not flagged
+  Positive integer specifying the maximal control structure nesting level that is not flagged.
+Defaults to 3 if not specified.

-If the parameter for the ``+R`` option is not specified or if it is not a positive integer, ``+R`` option is ignored.
+*Loops_Only*

-If more than one  option is specified for the gnatcheck call, the later option and new parameter override the previous one(s).
+  Only loop statements are counted.

 .. rubric:: Example